 - 1 cup rolled oats

-- ¼ cup desiccated coconut Extra for rolling
+- ¼ cup desiccated coconut (plus optional extra for rolling)

 - ½ cup grated carrot

-- Once the mixture is the right consistency and well combined, shape and roll it into bite-sized balls (about 1 tablespoon of mixture).
+Once the mixture is the right consistency and well combined, shape and roll it into bite-sized balls (about 1 tablespoon of mixture).

-- Roll the balls in extra desiccated coconut and store in a refrigerator for up to a week.
+Roll the balls in extra desiccated coconut if desired and store in a refrigerator for up to a week.